 After weeks of rain and many cancelled motorcycle trips because of weather, we could take it no more!
 We searched for destinations within 600-mile radius which might have a better weather forecast we came up empty.
 With my son set to travel 2500 miles to spend a 6-day motorcycle adventure with us we were getting desperate for sunny destination.

-We both came up the idea of Motorcycling the Road to Hana and were lucky enough to find a last-minute travel deal from Hawaiian Airlines so we booked it.
+Jon and I both came up the idea of Motorcycling the Road to Hana and were lucky enough to find a last-minute travel deal from Hawaiian Airlines so we booked it.
 Five days in Maui at the Hyatt Regency Resort, airfare included for approximately $1300 a person, plus food, and for us plus motorcycles.
 The most affordable and convenient deal for motorcycle rental for us was with Eagle Rider.
-We showed up at the shop on Friday afternoon and picked out our ride.
+On Friday afternoon, we went to Eagle Rider and picked out our ride.
 Saturday morning by 10 AM, kick stands up and we were rolling toward Hana.